 - Stock and order Programme equipment

-- Work with the Programme Director and Programme Development Assistant with all aspects of programme development
+- Work with the Programme Director and Programme Development Assistant to develop all aspects of the KISC programme

-- Assist the Director with training in emergency and activity procedures
+- Assist with training in emergency and activity procedures

-- Assist with Programme administration and ensure that Programme content of the KISC website stay current
+- Assist with Programme administration and ensure that Programme content of the KISC website stays up to date

 - Train Short and Long Term Staff in Programme

-- Deputise the Programme Director in their absence
+- Deputise for the Programme Director in their absence

-- Care for and manage the programme Short Term, Long Term Staff and Helpers together with the Programme Director
+- Care for and manage the programme Short Term Staff, Long Term Staff and Helpers together with the Programme Director

 - Deal with any guest enquiries relating to the Centre

 - Assist in other areas of the Centre where necessary